Erice1221/GPU-Accelerated-SSSP-Algorithms/README.md

 - Basic correctness has been verified on small-scale manual graphs.
 - Benchmarking framework has been established, and preliminary benchmarks have been run on small to medium-sized graphs from public datasets.
     - Currently, the delta-stepping implementation is working, but further optimizations are needed to improve performance, as only on sparse graphs does it outperform the single-threaded Dijkstra's implementation.
+    - The parallel Bellman Ford implementation is working and seems to pass all correctness tests, but changes can be made to create a more optimal solution.
+Significantly better perfomance for large graphs compared to the CPU sequential version.
+Smaller graphs struggle.
+More testing and anylsis is also required.
 - Both team members are working on optimizing their respective implementations and preparing for comprehensive benchmarking and analysis.

 ## References